Tejas07PSK/Melanoma-Detection/README.md

       + _Prep.py_  (Performs generic image pre-processing operations).
    5. **util**  (General library utility module).
       + _Util.py_  (Performs routine data-structural operations ... insertion, searching, sorting etc).

+## How the application works?
+This application works according to the following folds :
+1. Firstly, a 'training-set' data is generated from a collection of various skin-lesion images placed in their respective
+    class folders i.e., _'images/benign'_, _'images/malignant'_, _'images/negative'_.
+These images are pre-processed and
+    a set of quantified-features are extracted from them, which comprises the 'training-set' data.
+2. Next, the above generated training data, is then passed on to the various classifier/regressor objects for training/learning.
+3. Now, the trained models are persistently saved as python objects or pickle units, in individual '.pkl' files.
+4. Now, a set of input_images in need of classification are placed in the _'temp'_ folder.
+5. Next, the program takes each input_image pre-processes it and extracts the necessary features from it.
+6. The features generated from the pre-processed input_images are then passed on to the various machine-learning models,
+    which in turn predicts the nature of each input_image accordingly.
+7. Since, the learning process here is supervised, a 'prediction-accuracy' is generated for each model.
+8. Finally, the results from the model with the highest 'prediction-accuracy' are selected.